rnosov/react-reveal/README.md

 ### List Of Reveal Effects

 Here is the handy list of different effects for you to try.
 Some effects have attributes to them (like left or right versions).
-The can can be combined with other Reveal props (see docs further down).
+They can can be combined with other Reveal props (see docs further down).

 ```jsx
 <Fade>Your content goes here</Fade>